hkarani/exif_extractor_js_tests/README.md

 Success will return login succeeded

 2. Create an Amazong ECR  for you docker image.
-Replace "exifextractor" with an name of your choice
+Replace "exif_extractor" with a name of your choice

 	        aws ecr create-repository --repository-name exif_extractor --region us-east-1 --image-scanning-configuration scanOnPush=true --image-tag-mutability MUTABLE

 A successful result will look like this
-    		{
+    		`{
     		    "repository": {
     			"repositoryArn": "arn:aws:ecr:us-east-1:012345678910:repository/exif_extractor",
     			"registryId": "012345678910",